-HIST 4201 [0.5 credit] Modern European History
+HIST 4201 [0.5 credit]

+Modern European History

 Selected topic in the history of Europe.
 The particular topic will be specified each year it is offered.

-Prerequisite(s): HIST 3810 and fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4210 [0.5 credit] Topics in Ancient History
+HIST 4210 [0.5 credit]

+Topics in Ancient History

 Intended for Honours students in History and Classics who should normally be in their third- or fourth-year.

+Also listed as CLCV 4210.

 Precludes additional credit for CLCV 4209, HIST 4209 (no longer offered).
 Prerequisite(s): CLCV 2902 (HIST 2902) and CLCV 2903 (HIST 2903) or CLCV 2904 (HIST 2904) and CLCV 2905 (HIST 2905) or CLCV 3201 (HIST 3009) or CLCV 3202 (HIST 3101) or permission of the Department.
 Seminar three hours a week.

-HIST 4302 [1.0 credit] Canada: Ideas & Culture
+HIST 4302 [1.0 credit]

+Canada: Ideas & Culture

 A seminar on ideas, culture, and society in Canada.
-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4303 [0.5 credit] Society and Culture in Canada
+HIST 4303 [0.5 credit]

+Society and Culture in Canada

 A 0.5 credit seminar course that examines a selected topic on ideas, culture, and society in Canada.
 The particular topic will be specified each year it is offered.

-Prerequisite(s): HIST 3810 and fourth-year standing in Honours History, or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourth-year standing in Honours History, or permission of the Department.

 Seminar three hours a week.

-HIST 4304 [1.0 credit] Canada: Politics & Society
+HIST 4304 [1.0 credit]

+Canada: Politics & Society

 A seminar on politics and society in Canada.
-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4305 [0.5 credit] Political History in Canada
+HIST 4305 [0.5 credit]

+Political History in Canada

 A 0.5 credit seminar course that examines a selected topic on politics and society in Canada.
 The particular topic will be specified each year it is offered.

-Prerequisite(s): HIST 3810 and fourth-year standing in Honours History, or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4400 [1.0 credit] Seminar in U.S. History
+HIST 4400 [1.0 credit]

+Seminar in U.S. History

 An examination of a selected problem or period in the history of the United States.

-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthvear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4401 [0.5 credit] United States History

-A 0.5 credit seminar course that examines a selected topic in the history of the United States.
+HIST 4401 [0.5 credit] United States History A 0.5 credit seminar course that examines a selected topic in the history of the United States.
 The particular topic will be specified each year it is offered.

-Prerequisite(s): HIST 3810 and fourth-year standing in Honours History, or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.
 Seminar three hours a week.

-HIST 4500 [1.0 credit] Seminar in British History
+HIST 4500 [1.0 credit]

+Seminar in British History

 An explanation of a selected problem or period in the history of Great Britain.

-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.